-- EDAD 6316 School Personnel Administration - EDAD 6312 School Law - EDAD 6315 School Finance/Business Management - ACCT 6344 Nonprofit Accounting/Resource Development and Fundraising+ - EDAD 6317 School Public Relations - + Refer to course descriptions in the back of this catalog for course prerequisites.
+EDAD 6316 School Personnel Administration

+EDAD 6315 School Finance/Business Management

+ACCT 6344 Nonprofit Accounting, Resource Development, and Fundraising†

+EDAD 6317 School Public Relations

 Advanced Certificate in Children's Ministry Leadership (15 hours - excluding prerequisites)

 Note: Church Membership Requirement (for admission into the Ed.D. in Educational Leadership-all concentrations, Ph.D. in Leadership Studies' Ministry Concentration, Master's Ministry Degrees, and Advanced Ministry Certificate Programs): Within the last 12 months, the applicant must have been an active member of a Christian church that holds Jesus Christ as Lord and Savior and who holds solely the Old Testament and the New Testament as sacred Scripture.